ChristianSi/lytspel/README.md

   * The vowels in the articles «dhe, a, an» ‹the, a, an› retain their traditional spelling.
-  * «ey» ‹eye› remains somewhat irregular to distinguish it from «y» ‹I› and for easier recognition in compounds such as «fishey» ‹fisheye›.
+  * «ey» ‹eye› is written somewhat irregularly to distinguish it from «y» ‹I› and for easier recognition in compounds such as «fishey» ‹fisheye›.
-  * «no» remains irregular to distinguish it from «noa» ‹know›.
+  * «noa» ‹know› is written somewhat irregularly to distinguish it from «no».
-  * «so» remains irregular to distinguish it from «soa» ‹sew *or* sow›.
+  * «soa» ‹sew *or* sow› is written somewhat irregularly to distinguish it from «so».
-  * «to» remains irregular to distinguish it from «tuu» ‹too *or* two›.
+  * «to» remains irregular to distinguish it from «tu» ‹too *or* two›.

 Uses of the apostrophe: